suavelad/pdsnd_github/README.md

 Bikeshare Data Script

 ### Description
-Describe what your project is about and what it does
+This is a python script project given by udacity that using numpy and pandas package.

 ### Files used
 new york city.csv